 The Jigoku Dojo

 The Jigoku Dojo was originally founded in 1988.
-However, the Jigoku Dojo was a concept, existing wherever Hanshi Marc established a training group.
-As with many martial artists, Hanshi Marc dreamed of having his own dojo, and not be reliant on using sports halls, or other premises.
+However, the Jigoku Dojo was a concept and existed wherever Hanshi Marc established a training group.
+As with many martial artists, Hanshi Marc dreamed of having his own dojo, so he would not be reliant on using sports halls, or other premises.
 Finally, when Hanshi Marc and his wife moved into a large country house, he had the opportunity to turn a large garage into a small dojo.
-This was the original first Jigoku Dojo.
+This was the original first permanent Jigoku Dojo.

 An original work by Elaine Donati

-At first it was intended for small classes, but as people heard of the no nonsense karate system being taught, the dojo began to fill up.
+At first, it was intended for small classes, but as people heard of the no-nonsense karate system being taught, the dojo began to fill up.
 Even with staggering the classes, there was not enough room.
 So Hanshi Marc decided to invest in a second Jigoku Dojo.
-The first would be converted in a purpose-built Pressure Testing Dojo.
+The first would be converted into a purpose-built Dojo.

 The second Jigoku Dojo soon began to take shape.
 Hanshi Marc was clear in his mind that he wanted this larger Dojo to have a Japanese style.
-He also wanted amenities on site and there is also an outside toilet and washing facility.
+He also wanted amenities on site so there is an outside toilet and washing facility.

 Detail of the wooden Buddha and KBGD sign.